-1 - Vaccinate your Great Dane when you first adopt her, and follow up with annual booster vaccinations to maintain the dog's immunity to disease.
+1 - Vaccinate your Great Dane when you first adopt him/her, and follow up with annual booster vaccinations to maintain the dog's immunity to disease.
 Consult with your veterinarian about heartworm prevention and flea-control products.

 3 - Feed your Great Dane high-grade dog food.
 The first several ingredients should be meat or meat meal if you want a quality product.
 Crude protein should be no less than 26 percent for adult Danes.
 For puppies or fast growing periods, no more than 23 percent.
 Click on our Dog Food Info tab for more information on food.

 4 - Socialize your Great Dane as a puppy with other dogs.
 Introduce them to a variety of other animals in a controlled environment.

 5 - Enroll your Dane in a formal obedience class.
 Because they're so large, Great Danes can inflict serious damage on others as they mature - even when playing.
 This breed learns best with positive reinforcement, not with force.
 Enrolling in a formal class keeps you honest with your training, and is a bonding experience with you and your Dane.